codatio/codat-docs/docs/get-started/migration.md

 :::success Plan your migration

-Every migration is different so please make sure you talk to your solutions engineer, or contact our [support team](mailto:support@codat.io) as early as possible to discuss and plan your migration.
+Every migration is different so please make sure you talk to your solutions engineer, or raise a ticket with our support team through [this form](https://codat.zendesk.com/hc/en-gb/requests/new) as early as possible to discuss and plan your migration.
 :::

 | Step                                         | Details                                                                                                                                                                  | Responsibility                          |